unified-hmi/ula-tools/README.md

 After launching Wayland applications with these steps, you can control layouts on RVGPU compositor by using ULA tools.
 For instructions on how to run ULA tools in detail, please refer to the [Control layouts on Weston ivi-shell by ULA](#control-layouts-on-weston-ivi-shell-by-ula)

-#### Run ula-node
+#### <a name="json-settings-rvgpu"></a>Json settings
+Sample Json files are located in the "$GOPATH/src/ula-tools/example" directory.
+Please modify Json files according to your own execution environment referring to samples.
+To use 'iviwinmgr' plugin, please not to define "compositor" section in virtual-screen-def.json.
+The sample virtual-screen-def.json is located in the "$GOPATH/src/ula-tools/example/vsd/rvgpuwinmgr/virtual-screen-def.json".

+#### <a name="workers-side-rvgpu"></a>Workers side
 To connect with `rvgpu-renderer`, please define the "compositor" section in virtual-screen-def.json and add socket domain name in that section, using the "sock_domain_name" key, with the value added on `rvgpu-renderer` as the "-d" option.
-The sample virtual-screen-def.json is located in the "$GOPATH/src/ula-tools/example/vsd/rvgpuwinmgr/virtual-screen-def.json".

 After creating virtual-screen-def.json, please run the command below.
 ```
+export GOPATH=<your go work directory>
+export GOBIN=$GOPATH/bin
+export PATH=$GOBIN:$PATH
-ula-node -f <path to virtual-screen-def.json>
+ula-node -f $GOPATH/src/ula-tools/example/vsd/iviwinmgr/virtual-screen-def.json
 ```

-#### Run ula-distrib-com
-To control layouts of the specific application running on RVGPU compositor, please add the "appli_name" key, with the value added on `rvgpu-proxy` as the "-i" option, in both the "vlayer" and "vsurface" sections.
-The sample initial-vscreen.json is located in the "$GOPATH/src/ula-tools/example/global/initial-vscreen.json".

-After creating initial-vscreen.json, please run the command below.
+#### <a name="manager-side-rvgpu"></a>Manager side
+After all Worker commands have been executed, launch Manager command on any host.
 ```
-cat <path to initial-vscreen.json> | ula-distrib-com <path to virtual-screen-def.json>
+export GOPATH=<your go work directory>
+export GOBIN=$GOPATH/bin
+export PATH=$GOBIN:$PATH
+export DWMPATH=$GOPATH/src/ula-tools/example/dwm
+ula-client-manager -f $GOPATH/src/ula-tools/example/vsd/iviwinmgr/virtual-screen-def.json
 ```

-#### Run dwm API
+#### <a name="command-request-rvgpu"></a>Command request
-To control layouts of the specific application running on RVGPU compositor, please add the "application_name" key, with the value added on `rvgpu-proxy` as "-i" option.
+To control layouts of the specific application running on RVGPU compositor, please add the "application_name" key, with the value added on `rvgpu-proxy` as the "-i" option.

-After creating dwm_initial_layout.json, please run the commands below.
+After all Worker and Manager commands have been executed, launch command request on any host.
 ```
+export GOPATH=<your go work directory>
+export GOBIN=$GOPATH/bin
+export PATH=$GOBIN:$PATH
 export VSDPATH="<path to virtual-screen-def.json>"
-export DWMPATH="<path to the directory that contains the dwm_initial_layout.json>"
-export LD_LIBRARY_PATH="<path to libulaclient>"
-./sample.out
+ula-grpc-client
 ```